ma16/rpio/cc/Rpi/Pwm.md

 8 | 8 | PANIC | Threshold when to put PANIC signal on the bus | 7
 31 | 1 | ENAB | Enable DMA pacing, i.e. DREQ and PANIC signals | -

-That is: the DREQ signal is raised on the AXI bus when the number entries in the FIFO drops to DMAC.DREQ.
+That is: the DREQ signal is raised on the AXI bus when the number of entries in the FIFO drops to DMAC.DREQ.
 This signal tells the DMA controller to resume the transfer (and stop if the signal is cleared).

  The value of DMAC.DREQ needs to be chosen carefully: there will be a FIFO underrun if DREQ is too small; and there will be a FIFO overflow if DREQ is too big.